-We have lawyers who are experienced in handling all types of motorcycle accident claims; from straightforward cases where liability is admitted and the injury is minor, to cases where liability is contested and where the injuries are serious, catastrophic or even fatal.
+We have lawyers who are experienced in handling all types of bike accident claims; from straightforward cases where liability is admitted and the injury is minor, to cases where liability is contested and where the injuries are serious, catastrophic or even fatal.

 What can I claim compensation for?

 Whatever the circumstances of your accident we have the expertise and experience to ensure you are fully compensated for your injuries and losses.
 This could include:

 - Current and future loss of earnings.